Calebbii/Photography-Website/README.md

 # Photography-Website
-* These is an art auction photography website.The displayed photos are to be auction in the upcoming july auction
+* These is an art auction photography website.The displayed photos are to be auction in the upcoming executive auction

 ## License $ copyright
   © Caleb B Kiprotich,Moringa School